Survivor (Parg song)

 "Survivor" is a song by Armenian singer and songwriter Parg.
-The song was revealed on 9 February 2025 and was written by himself alongside nine other songwriters.
+Written by himself alongside nine other songwriters, it was released on 9 February 2025.
 The final version was officially released on streaming services on 21 March and in the Eurovision Song Contest 2025.
+The song details determination, moments on the verge of giving up, and frustration, and it placed 20th in the contest with 72 points.
+It received mixed reviews from critics.
+Some highlighted its "timeless quality" and confident tone, while others likened it to Imagine Dragons.